-Dr Ovalle's office is bright and clean and very busy.
+Dr Ovalle's office is bright, clean and very busy.
 Eventually I was in a chair in what appeared to be his office.
 He was sitting at a desk with a computer.
 When I entered the room, he hopped right up, introduced himself and I explained my problem.
 WITHOUT gloves, he opened my mouth and poked around.
-He then took a picture of my tooth and showed me that I had not only a partially disintegrated tooth but also a little black hole - 2 cavities.
+He then took a picture of my tooth with his cell phone and showed me that I had not only a partially disintegrated tooth but another little black hole, so 2 cavities.
 He believed he could fill the cavities and that a crown was not required.
 Make my day Dr. Ovalle!
 He put some kind of paste on the spot on my gum where he was going to insert the needle.
 5 minutes later I was watching the Olympics and waiting for the freezing to kick in.
 Now he put on gloves and drilled and puttied and drilled some more.
-He followed the same procedure as home, using a light to harden the filling and then the blue paper th check for high spots.
+He followed the same procedure as home, using a light to harden the filling and then the blue paper to check for high spots.

 I have another appointment on Saturday for my check up and cleaning.
 My total bill is $111 Can.
 As the freezing is coming out, my teeth feel as good as new - no high spots and no rough spots.
 I'm pleased.

 Looking forward to tomorrow - beautiful sunshine, a slight breeze and pleasant temperatures.